 Two weeks later, on 30 September 1862, Private Tim Snyder and his fellow 47th Pennsylvanians were also headed for combat duty.
 Sent back to Fort Taylor in Florida, they joined the 1,500-plus, gunboat-escorted force lead by Brigadier-General Brannan.
 Upon arrival at Mayport Mills and Mount Pleasant Creek, they disembarked from their troop carriers and, with the 47th Pennsylvanians on point, pushed through 25 dense miles of forests and swamps occupied by alligators, snakes and Rebel troops as they assaulted and captured Saint John’s Bluff from 1 to 3 October.
 Their success paved the way for the Union’s subsequent occupation of Jacksonville, Florida.

 From 21-23 October, Private Tim Snyder and his fellow 47th Pennsylvanians then engaged Confederate forces in the Battle of Pocotaligo, South Carolina.
-Landing at Mackey’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant Colonel George W. Alexander, the 47th led the way once again.
+Landing at Mackay’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant-Colonel George W. Alexander, the 47th led the way once again.

 This time, however, Tim Snyder’s luck ran out.